KachiYD/linuxshell/Readme.txt

-To execute the linuxwork.c file, log into your timberlea virtual machine and enter the following commands:
+To execute the linuxwork.c file, log into your linux (virtual) machine and enter the following commands:

 1. gcc -o shell linuxwork.c
 2. ./shell